ivycat/posts-in-page/posts-in-page/readme.txt

 * `[ic_add_posts template='template-in-theme-dir.php']` - In case you want to style your markup, add meta data, etc.  Each shortcode can reference a different template.
 These templates must exist in the theme directory.

 Or any combination of the above.

+#### Using Shortcodes within a PHP function

+If you'd like to use this plugin to pull posts directly into your theme's template files, you can drop the following WordPress function in your template files, replacing the `[shortcode]` part with your, custom shortcode.

+`<?php echo do_shortcode("[shortcode]"); ?>`

 == Frequently Asked Questions ==